xiaoyang-sde/knowledge-base/computer-science/algorithm-design/computational-intractability.md

 For each clause in the 3-SAT instance, attach a six-node subgraph to the nodes in the clause so that at least one of them must have $$ True $$ color.
 Therefore, the 3-SAT instance is satisfiable if and only if $$ G $$ has 3-coloring.

 k-coloring for $$ k > 3 $$ is NP-complete.
 Take an instance of 3-coloring, add $$ k - 3 $$ ne wnodes, and join them to each other and to every node in G. The resulting graph is k-colorable if and only if the original graph $$ G $$ is 3-colorable.

+The circuit satisfiability problem could be reduced to an equivalent instance of 3-SAT problem, thus 3-SAT, Independent set, Set packing, Vertex cover, and Set cover are NP-complete.